 The activities available to clients vary according to each lodge and its natural habitat.
 Activities include game drives in open vehicles, game viewing from comfortable (and sometimes uncomfortable) hides near water points, and game walks and tracking.
 Clients are accompanied by licensed professional guides who can identify the area’s flora and fauna, animal behavior, and the interrelationships between habitats and animals.
 At most lodges there is no set schedule of daily activities.
 Instead, clients and guides work out plans on a daily basis depending upon clients’ interests and the availability of unique viewing opportunities like reports of a nearby elephant herd, a fresh leopard or lion kill, an active eagle’s nest, or a denning pack of wild dogs.
 Picnics or sundowners can be organized on tops of kopjes (small granite mountains) or along river banks at mid day or sunset.

 Rhino and elephant tracking are unique opportunities in the Conservancy.
 Zimbabwe laws permit tracking animals on foot when accompanied by licensed professionals.
 This is often not the case elsewhere in southern and east Africa.
-The Conservancy is home to 160 rhino and several thousand elephants, whose approximate locations can be determined by game scouts before the walk begins.
-If you are quiet and fit, you can usually find them and get close enough for photographs during a half day walk.
+If you are quiet and fit you can usually find these animals and get close enough for photographs during a half day walk.

 There are 16 packs of African Painted Dogs in the SVC, though numbers vary annually.
 During denning season, May through July, the packs become semi-habituated to vehicles and clients can photograph pups and adults cavorting around the den.
 Certain Conservancy lodges specialize in wild dog viewing.